tomas-fryza/vhdl-course/Labs/02-logic/README.md

 3. A 4-bit binary comparator.
 Submit:
     * Listing of VHDL architecture from design file (`design.vhd`) with syntax highlighting,
-    * Listing of VHDL stimulus process from testbench file (`testbench.vhd`) with syntax highlighting,
+    * Listing of VHDL stimulus process from testbench file (`testbench.vhd`) with syntax highlighting and asserts,
     * Listing of simulator console output, i.e. with one reported error,
     * Link to your public EDA Playground example in the form `https://www.edaplayground.com/...`